- Dunster House

 If you are certain that the climbing frame is going to go through a period of inactivity, then it can be worth investing in a cover to provide extra protection during the winter months.
 The two best options are provided by plastic or canvas, and both can be bought in large enough sizes to provide the desired coverage.

 Of course at Dunster House, we’re committed to making sure you get the best.
 So, if you have any questions, we’re more than happy to help!
-Contact us if you need any help or further information or why not visit our Learn More section in order to find out all you need to know about Dunster House climbing frames.
+Contact us if you need any help or further information, or view our website to find out all you need to know about Dunster House climbing frames.

 Caution: leaving this page will unreserved the delivery date.
 Changing the product or any details of the order will mean the delivery dates will need to be rechecked.